Is Aluminium chloride (AlCl3) ionic or covalent? Types of bond in AlCl3

 If you only see that AlCl3 is made up of one metal and nonmetal, then you might assume it is an ionic compound, and here’s what you get totally wrong.

 AlCl3 has a predominately covalent character as described by the Fajans‘ rule.
 Although the AlCl3 compound is not purely covalent, it has some ionic character as well but it is predominately the covalent character.

 The AlCl3 bonds have 55% covalent character and 45% ionic character, hence, it is categorized as a covalent compound instead of the ionic compound.

 Here, you can find the ionic percentage character of any compound by just placing the electronegativity of atoms.

 - Is Aluminum chloride (AlCl3) ionic or covalent?
-AlCl3 (aluminum chloride) is a covalent compound because cation(Al3+) is highly charged and able to polarize the electron cloud of the anion(Cl–) easily to the large extent, this phenomenon has drawn the electrons into the space between the positive and negative ion and here, these electrons get shared, and makes the covalent bond.
+AlCl3 (aluminum chloride) is a covalent compound.
+Because cation(Al3+) is highly charged and able to polarize the electron cloud of the anion(Cl–) easily to the large extent, this phenomenon has drawn the electrons into the space between the positive and negative ion, and here, these electrons get shared and make the covalent bond in AlCl3.

 - AlCl3 bonds have 55% covalent character and 45% ionic character, hence, it is not a pure covalent compound, it exhibits some ionic character as well.